espressif/esptool/docs/en/installation.rst

 `Setuptools <https://setuptools.pypa.io/en/latest/userguide/quickstart.html>`_ is also a requirement which is not available on all systems by default.
 You can install it by a package manager of your operating system, or by ``pip install setuptools``.

-After installing, you will have ``esptool.py`` installed into the default Python executables directory and you should be able to run it with the command ``esptool`` or ``python -m esptool``.
+After installing, you will have ``esptool.py`` installed into the default Python executables directory and you should be able to run it with the command ``esptool.py`` or ``python -m esptool``.
 Please note that probably only ``python -m esptool`` will work for Pythons installed from Windows Store.

 .. note::